 DMA Qualifying Examinations

-The qualifying examinations tests the knowledge and musicianship that the DMA student has developed over the entire course of their musical career, from the bachelor’s degree to the end of doctoral coursework.
+The Qualifying Examinations test the knowledge and musicianship DMA students have developed over the entire course of their musical career, from the bachelor’s degree to the end of doctoral coursework.

 Qualifying Exams are separated into two parts.
 Part One consists of written examinations in Music Theory and Music History.
 Part Two consists of a written examination in the performance area of study, submission of the prospectus brief, and an oral exam.